decaporg/decap-cms/website/content/docs/customization.md

   ### Lists and Objects
     The API for accessing the individual fields of list- and object-type entries is similar to the API for accessing fields in standard entries, but there are a few key differences.
 Access to these nested fields is facilitated through the `widgetsFor` function, which is passed to the preview template component during render.
-	**Note**: as is often the case with the NetlifyCMS API, arrays and objects are created with Immutable.js.
+	**Note**: as is often the case with the Decap CMS API, arrays and objects are created with Immutable.js.
 If some of the methods that we use are unfamiliar, such as `getIn`, check out [their docs](https://facebook.github.io/immutable-js/docs/#/) to get a better understanding.
     **List Example:**
     ```html
     <script>